PranavKrishnan1/Protein-location-prediction/README.md

 # Protein-location-prediction
-A program written to accurately predict the location of a specific protein in different strains of yeast using KNN classifiers.

-This program uses the caret package in R to try and predict the location of a protein.
+This program uses the caret package in R to try and predict the localization of a protein in different strains in yeast using KNN classifiers.

-The program analyses and develops a function with the 8 attributes as variables and predicts the localisation of protein.
+The program analyses and develops a function with the 8 attributes as variables and predicts the localization of protein.

 The various attributes are:
 1. Sequence Name: Accession number for the SWISS-PROT database. (not used in the algorithm)